H-DNA/MPiSC/report/chapters/background/index.typ

 == BCL CoreX <bclx-library>

-BCL CoreX is a high-level library built on top of MPI to facilitate the design of non-blocking algorithms for distributed-memory machines.
+BCL CoreX @bclx is a high-level library built on top of MPI to facilitate the design of non-blocking algorithms for distributed-memory machines.
 In principle, it utilizes the pure MPI approach that we have covered in @pure-mpi.

+A subset of the primitives provided by BCL CoreX is presented below.
+We will utilize these primitives in our algorithm specification.

+#pseudocode-list(line-numbering: none)[
+  + *`gptr<T>`*
+    + A global pointer that points to a variable of type `T`.
+A global pointer is one that can point to a variable outside of the current process's address space.
+The process whose address space a global pointer points to is called the _host_.
+Like normal pointers, pointer arithmetic also works with global pointers, which allows global pointers to point to remote arrays.
+]

+#pseudocode-list(line-numbering: none)[
+  + *`T read(gptr<T> ptr, T* dest)`*
+    + Issue a synchronous read on the location pointed to by `ptr` and stores the read value in `dest`.
+]

+#pseudocode-list(line-numbering: none)[
+  + *`T write(gptr<T> ptr, T* src)`*
+    + Issue a synchronous write on the location pointed to by `ptr` that writes the value stored in `src`.
+]

+#pseudocode-list(line-numbering: none)[
+  + *`T faa(gptr<T> ptr, T inc)`*
+    + Issue a synchronous fetch-and-add operation on the location pointed to by `ptr`.
+    + `T` must be an integral type of less than 64 bits.
+]

+#pseudocode-list(line-numbering: none)[
+  + *`T cas(gptr<T> ptr, T old_val, T new_val)`*
+    + Issue a synchronous compare-and-swap operation on the location pointed to by `ptr`.
+    + `T` must be a type of less than 64 bits.
+]

+A remote operation occurs when one of the primitive operations is applied on the global pointer that points to a non-local address space.
+Otherwise, a local operation occurs.
+Typically, remote operations are very expensive compared to local operations.